 In 1871, Gomez again led a campaign to clear Guantánamo from forces loyal to Spain, particularly the rich coffee growers.

-In 1873, the commander Major General Ignacio Agramonte y Loynaz died in battle.
+In 1873, Gomez’s commander, Major General Ignacio Agramonte y Loynaz, died in battle.
 Gómez assumed the command of the military district of Camaguey and its Cavalry Corps after him.